 \subsection{Main Contributions}

 Based on the aforementioned practical challenges posed by existing NA methods, a natural question arising is ``How to avoid such dependencies on additional information including prior anchor links and node features in the NA task?"
-To answer this question, we make the first attempt towards developing an NA method that is capable of achieving outstanding performance even in the absence of such additional information, by taking advantage of \textit{node feature augmentation (NFA)} that suit the NA problem.
-To this end, we first outline two design challenges that must be addressed when building a new NA method. \begin{itemize} \item \textbf{NFA:} how to augment node features in the sense of performing the NA task; \item \textbf{Exploitation of the augmented node features in NA:} how to design our NA method by maximally exploiting the augmented node features. \end{itemize}
+To answer this question, we aim at developing an NA method that is capable of achieving outstanding performance even in the absence of such additional information, by taking advantage of \textit{node feature augmentation (NFA)} that suits the NA problem.
+To this end, we first outline two design challenges that must be addressed when building a new NA method. \begin{itemize} \item \textbf{NFA:} how to effectively augment node features in the sense of performing the NA task; \item \textbf{Exploitation of the augmented node features in NA:} how to design our NA method by maximally exploiting the augmented node features. \end{itemize}